Ashburton Learning Village: Special features

-Work on Ashburton Learning Village, Shirley Road, Croydon, started in June 2004 but plans to redevelop the school had been in the pipeline since 2001, when Croydon Council secured government backing from the then Department for Education and Employment through the Private Finance Initiative (PFI).
+Work on Ashburton Learning Village, Shirley Road, Croydon, started in June 2004 but plans to redevelop the school had been in the pipeline since 2001, when Croydon Council gained government funding from the then Department for Education and Employment through the Private Finance Initiative (PFI).

 Additional PFI credits were granted by the Department for Culture, Media and Sport and the Department of Trade and Industry, enabling Ashburton Library to move from its current home in Ashburton Park and allowing the more ambitious plans to create a learning village for the whole community to be developed.

+DCMS gave Croydon Council £24 million towards the project.

 As part of the project, 100 new homes will be built on the surplus land.
-Once the school has moved into its new accommodation, the old buildings will be demolished.
-A special needs learning hub and community space will be opened at the old Ashburton library site in the summer of 2017.

-Under the PFI agreement, Jarvis plc is responsible for the maintenance of the building for the next 30 years.

 Ashburton Community School was replaced by Oasis Academy: Shirley Park in 2009.

 Oasis Academy Shirley Park

 Oasis Academy Shirley Park (formerly Ashburton Community School) is an academic school located in the centre of the learning village.